 4.- Exception procedure.
 Though this was not proposed in the WG, we would support an exception procedure that would allow the IGOs to register their acronyms in the Trade Mark Clearing House, from the beginning of the Sunrise Period, and if a potential registrant claims a legitimate interest in a second-level domain name that coincides with an IGO acronym, this procedure would determine if the application can be clearly differentiated from the IGO and then would proceed with the registration.

-Considering the types of organizations involved in this PDP we support alse waiving the fees of the TMCH.
+Considering the types of organizations involved in this PDP we support also waiving the fees of the TMCH.